 Over 11 years of upward flash observations, we have observed only one upward negative leader develop from the towers in Rapid City.
 The analysis of this flash indicated that a -CG return stroke triggered an UNL from a single tower.
 The videos below show high-speed video images, electric field change and LMA display from this unique flash.

 Based on LMA data, the flash initiated at an altitude of 6 km, 15 km south-southwest of the tower.
 Negative leader development then propagated upward to 7 km while traveling west-southwestward for 10 km before descending to 4 km AGL while propagating westward for another 10 km.
 The negative leaders then remained at 4 km while traveling north-northeast for a total 50 km in a span of 350 ms. This was followed by visible negative leader activity below cloud base back near the flash origin.
 The LMA recorded corresponding VHF source points at 2 km AGL.
 A subsequent -CG return stroke 14 km southwest of the tower followed this activity.
+An LMA animation of this flash is shown in Video 10.

-An -14 kA estimated peak current IC event was recorded by the NLDN, but standard-speed video cameras captured the visible -CG return stroke channel as shown in Figure 11.
+An -14 kA estimated peak current IC event was recorded by the NLDN, but standard-speed video cameras captured the visible -CG return stroke channel as shown in Video Video 11.
 The West electric field change sensor recorded a very large negative change associated with the return stroke and saturating in-cloud brightness was correspondingly captured in the high-speed video recording along with the initiation of the UNL.

 The upward propagating leader was clearly negative based on its visual behavior [Warner et al., 2016].
 The leader tips stepped and exhibited chaotic directional change with branches remaining bright.
 The UNL propagated in the same direction as the post return stroke in-cloud brightness (north-northeast).
 The LMA recorded numerous VHF source points at 4 km immediately following the return stroke that spread primarily northward directly over the tower area.
 Based on the correlated negative field change response from the electric field sensors, these post return stroke leaders were positive polarity (see also [Edens et al., 2012]).